 Katie’s traditional labor experience includes regularly representing management first-chair in labor arbitrations and counseling management on matters arising under collective bargaining agreements.

 Prior to joining the firm, Katie clerked for the office of the General Counsel at the University of Tennessee, where she worked primarily on labor and employment matters.
 During law school, she was the Best Preliminary Round Oral Advocate in the 2007 Robert F. Wagner Labor & Employment Moot Court Competition.

 Katie’s pro bono work includes representing victims of domestic violence and stalking in obtaining temporary protective orders.
 Katie serves on Partnership Against Domestic Violence’s Board of Directors and Executive Committee.

-Katie was recognized as a Georgia "Rising Star" in 2020 and the seven years immediately preceding for Employment & Labor Law by Super Lawyers magazine.
+Katie was recognized as a Georgia "Rising Star" in 2021 and the eight years immediately preceding for Employment & Labor Law by Super Lawyers magazine.